SFGLab/RepliSage/README.md

 docker build -t pyreplisage-cuda .
 ```

+The `Dockerfile` can be found in the GitHub repo of RepliSage.

 ### Step 2: Run the Simulation

 Use the following command to run your simulation: